 Note: If you do need to modify the currency, rate, or effective date(s) for an existing cost rule, regardless of the above restrictive rules, you can still do so by clicking the Modify Existing Rate button on the Edit Cost Rule page.
 However, always be cautious when you make this decision.

-To open the Edit Cost Rule page of a cost rule:
+To modify a cost rule:

 For non-team cost rules, from the menu bar, select Search > Administrative > Cost Rules.

 For team cost rules, from the menu bar, select Search > Administrative > Team Cost Rules.

 Provide search criteria in desired fields and click Search.

 The Search Cost Rules page reloads, displaying the results of the search.